Council on Aging

 Monthly Senior Lunches

-The Council on Aging hosts monthly lunches for Ashfield seniors on the first Thursday of the month, at the First Congregational Church (429 Main Street).
+The Council on Aging hosts monthly lunches for Ashfield seniors on the first Thursday of the month March through December, at the First Congregational Church (429 Main Street).
 Lunches are usually self-provided brown-bagged, with occasional holiday-related pot luck meals.
 Start time: 11:45 am.

 Senior Lunch